Executive resume writing

 Level

 EL2, SES Band 1, SES Band 2, MD, GM, C-suite, Chair.
 The classification dictates scope, complexity, and the language of accountability.
+An EL2 example won't carry an SES Band 1 application.
+We pitch every example at the level of the role.

 "When all three axes align, the resume becomes the shortest path to the conversation that matters."